jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 242 Order under section 238 sufficient authority for detention of child or young person
 (1) The making of an order under section 238(1)﻿(d) for the detention of a child or young person in the custody of the chief executive shall be sufficient authority—
-  (a) for the detention of the child or young person in a residence under this Act; and (b) for the detention of the child or young person in Police custody for a period of not more than 24 hours at any one time if a senior social worker and a constable, being a senior sergeant or a constable who is of or above the level of position of inspector, are satisfied on reasonable grounds—
+  (a) for the detention of the child or young person in a residence under this Act; and (b) for the detention of the child or young person in Police custody for a period of not more than 24 hours at any one time if the chief executive (acting through his or her delegate) and a constable, being a senior sergeant or a constable who is of or above the level of position of inspector, are satisfied on reasonable grounds—
     (i) that the child or young person is likely to abscond or be violent; and (ii) that suitable facilities for the detention in safe custody of that child or young person are not available to the chief executive.
 (2) The making of an order under section 238(1)﻿(e) for the detention of a young person in Police custody shall be sufficient authority for the detention of the young person in Police custody.
+(3) Any delegation by the chief executive of a function or power under this section must be made to a senior employee or senior employees of the department.

 ### 243 Other powers to grant bail not affected
 Nothing in section 238 limits the inherent jurisdiction of the High Court or the provisions of any Act under which a child or young person may be granted bail, except that any powers conferred by any such provisions on the District Court shall, where the person charged is a child or young person (other than one charged with murder or manslaughter), be exercised by the Youth Court.